Carnegie Foundation selects Loyola University Maryland for 2020 Community Engagement Classification

 Loyola University Maryland has been awarded the Carnegie Community Engagement Classification, a national recognition of the university’s institutional commitment and excellence in community-engagement.
 Loyola is the only university in Baltimore City and the only private institution in Maryland awarded with the classification.

-The classification—which is valid until 2026—is awarded to higher education institutions who demonstrate national models for community-engaged learning and ensure reciprocal partnerships with local nonprofit, public, and other organizations.
+The classification—which is valid until 2026—is awarded to higher education institutions who demonstrate national models for community-engaged learning—also known as service-learning at Loyola—and ensure reciprocal partnerships with local nonprofit, public, and other organizations.

 “As a Jesuit, Catholic university, Loyola University Maryland wholeheartedly embraces its role as a member of our community,” said Rev. Brian F. Linnane, S.J., president.
 “Being anchored in Baltimore means we take seriously our role in this vibrant community and that we act on that responsibility in numerous ways.
 Just as we hope we are making a difference in our community, we also intend for our students to graduate with hearts, minds, and spirits awakened toward the needs of the world around them and a determination to apply their educations in a way that will bring about greater justice in the world.”